aquivere/taskit/README.md

 This application was built using Swift and SwiftUI.

 ## 🚀 Launch
 This application is not currently published on the Apple App Store.
-To test it on an iPhone, follow these instructions:
+To run it on an iPhone, follow these instructions:
 1. Git clone this repo and open it in Xcode.
 2. Connect iPhone to laptop through USB
 3. In the Product tab, choose Destination and set it to your iPhone.